cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/010-social-reserach.md

 Attributes that can be measured are key focal points.
 Demographics like age, gender, income, education are commonly studied.
 Psychological traits like attitudes, personalities, prejudices, and beliefs are also analyzed.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Exploratory Research" def1="Research to generate new ideas and hypotheses" term2="Descriptive Research" def2="Research to describe social characteristics and trends" term3="Explanatory Research" def3="Research to analyze and test theories about causal mechanisms" term4="Evaluative Research" def4="Research to assess the effects of a policy or intervention" %}

+### Knowledge Check
+{% include quiz.html id="quiz_010_social_reserach" question="What is the primary goal of social research?" opt1="To develop new policies" opt2="To understand social phenomena and test theories" opt3="To evaluate the effectiveness of programs" opt4="To gather data for decision-making" correct="2" %}